therealchjones/mffer/docs/Development.md

 necessarily just for building from source files, and certainly not just for running the programs.

+Details regarding the specific uses or purposes of the below are also documented in the [Tools](#tools) section of [Writing code](#writing-code).

 ### Requirements

--   POSIX-compatible development environment (and several near-ubiquitous POSIX-like tools that aren't strictly in the POSIX standard, like `tar`, and `mktemp`)
+-   POSIX-compatible development environment (and some near-ubiquitous POSIX-like tools that aren't strictly in the POSIX standard, like `tar`, and `mktemp`)
 -   .NET Core 3.1 SDK

 ### Recommendations

--   Visual Studio Code with several extensions
+-   Visual Studio Code
--   Node.js with several modules via npm
+-   Node.js with npm
 -   Google account with access to Google Apps Script
 -   git
 -   at least a few gigabytes of RAM